Girls of Many Lands: Kathleen (The Celtic Knot) Ireland, 1937

 Twelve-year-old Kathleen Murphy from Ireland comes from a poor family.
 When she and her sisters are caught for being late to their Catholic school, her mother is asked to come in the next day.
 However, rather than scold Kathleen, the head suggests she needs an outlet and recommends that she starts Irish dancing.
 Kathleen dreads this because her rival, Tess O'Hara, is also in the class.
 However, once she attends, she realizes she loves it.
 She is devastated when she learns the lessons will cost more than her family can afford, but the teacher, recognizing Kathleen's talent, agrees to teach her for free because she needs talented girls for an upcoming competition.

 Kathleen makes progress in her dancing as the competition swiftly approaches.
 However, her dreams suddenly have to take a backseat when her mother becomes gravely ill.
 But in the end, her mother pulls through, and Kathleen's mother and aunt are able to pull things together at the last moment so that Kathleen is able to compete.
 When she wins a surprise first place, she thinks that nothing will top this, but it turns out that her aunt has a surprise of her own in the works.

-The book was written by Siobhán Parkinson.
+The book was written by Siobhán Parkinson and illustrated by Troy Howell.